-What’s the“Nobody wanted to talk about what racism looks like in healthcare,” said Crystal R. Emery, filmmaker, author, activist, and public speaker, speaking of her challenges in making her latest documentary.
-In “What’s the Deadliest Disease in America?”, Emery explores the history of racism in American healthcare and exposes the continuing disparities in care for black, brown and indigenous people receive.
+“Nobody wanted to talk about what racism looks like in healthcare,” said Crystal R. Emery, filmmaker, author, activist, and public speaker, speaking of her challenges in making her latest documentary.
+In “The Deadliest Disease in America,” Emery traces the history of racism in American healthcare and unveils the continuing disparities in the quality of care that Black, Brown, and indigenous people receive.
 ABILITY Magazine spoke with Emery about her film and her personal experience as a quadriplegic African American woman.

 Karina Sturm: First, I wanted to say I love the title of your film.
 Can you summarize the film for people who haven’t seen it and just know the trailer?

 Crystal Emery: Well, the film is about racism and healthcare.
 It is an inside look at how people utilize the words “inequity” or “disparities” and “racism,” and they don’t really know the meaning of what those terms mean.
 And so, the film offers the opportunity for you to experience it in a different way that you can’t avoid.

 Sturm: Can you tell me what got you interested in that subject?

 Emery: Actually, I was challenged to do so.
 I had become a quadriplegic and someone said, ‘Oh, well, if you think you’re that great of a director, why don’t you make a film about disparities in healthcare?’
 At the time, I had eight doctors, and not one of them was a doctor of color, and only one of them was a woman.
 So I was like: ‘Let’s do this!’

 Sturm: You also made a film about physicians, especially about black women, in healthcare.
 Can you tell me more about your previous film?

 Emery: The film “Black Women in Medicine” is just that.
 It’s about black women in medicine.